jim-schilling/splurge-sql-generator/docs/api/API-REFERENCE.md

 # API Reference — splurge_sql_generator

-Version: 2025.5.0 (release/2025.5.0-prep)
+Version: 2025.6.0 (release/2025.6.0)

 This document is a comprehensive reference for the public Python API provided by the `splurge_sql_generator` package.
-It includes class and function signatures, descriptions, return values, raised exceptions, short usage examples, and migration notes from 2025.4.x → 2025.5.0.
+It includes class and function signatures, descriptions, return values, raised exceptions, short usage examples, and migration notes from 2025.4.x → 2025.5.0 and 2025.5.x → 2025.6.0.

 ## Table of contents